Flank/flank-dashboard/docs/19_feature_design_template.md

 - If the feature is related to the CLI tool, the usage can be described as the feature command executing example or the `help` command output that includes the feature-related points.
 - If the feature is related to the web application, the usage can be described as the User Interface [wireframes](https://plantuml.com/en/salt).
-- If the feature is related to the core implementation, the usage can be represented as the feature integration steps or the feature component usage within another component.
+- If the feature is related to the core (internal) component, it could be a Class Interface.

-### Database
+### Data Storage
 > How relevant data will be persisted and protected.

 This section covers all the data persisting the feature implies.
 If the feature does not involve storing the user's data, one should state this fact and proceed to the next section.

-One should consider the following working on this section:
+One should consider covering the following topics in this section:

 - Describe data the feature would persist in detail (data structure, storing format, etc.).
-- Describe the data storage (a database, DBMS, etc.):
+- Describe the data storage (structure, relationships, format, etc.):
     - If the data storage is defined by the project-specific storage, one may omit the details.
     - If there are several possible storages the feature can use, one should review options with their pros and cons and select the one storage to use.
-- Describe how the feature is to interact with the storage (e.g., CRUD operations, possible scopes, queries).
+- Describe how the feature interacts with the storage (e.g., CRUD operations, possible scopes, queries).
 - Describe the limitations, quotes, if there are any that make sense for the feature.

 ### Privacy